My ability to post published materials is limited through publication contracts; please contact me if you cannot access a publication.

 “Music, Racism, and Genocide,” The Cambridge Companion to Music and Fascism (Cambridge U. P.), under contract.

-“Entangled Lives: Rehearing the Holocaust through the Musical and Familial Ties of Occupied Warsaw,” Słuch absolutny Romana Palestra, ed.
+“Entangled Lives: Roman Palester and his Family in Occupied Warsaw,” Słuch absolutny Romana Palestra, ed.
 Alicja Gronau (Warsaw: Chopin University Press), forthcoming.

 “Ersatz Improvisation: Chopin’s Opus 28 and the Published Prelude Collection,” in Piano Culture in 19th-Century Paris, ed.
 Massimiliano Sala (Turnhout: Brepols, 2015), 291–311.
 Pdf